michaelboyles/formula/docs/src/content/docs/types/FormField.md

 ## Object fields

-If `Data` is an object, the type of `FormField` is additionally a function which can be called with keys of the object to obtain a `FormField` for the sub-field.
+If `Data` is an object, the type of `FormField` is additionally a function which can be called with keys of the object to obtain a `FormField` for the subfield.

 ```typescript
 type GetObjectKey<Data extends object> = <K extends keyof Data>(key: K) => FormField<Data[K]>